DESS – what does this mean?

 Diet.
 Exercise.
 Sleep.
 Stress.

-the issue of EXERCISE – try not to make it an issue at all.
+Try not to make it an issue at all.
 Simply walk 40 minutes 3-4 times a week.
 When you move; your body gets into gear, produces an abundance of hormones, pumps oxygen, and the body systems are stimulated.
 The brain enjoys the endorphins, the lymphatic system enjoys the squeeze and releases toxins for excretion, your bowel remembers its daily movement, your skin absorbs the sun, and your lungs suck in the air, releasing toxins too.

-then SLEEP – like never before.
+Sleep like never before.
 Turn off those screens an hour before bed.
 Use your bath, drink some delicious herbal tea that calms or warms you.
 Get cosy in your bed.
 Clear the clutter in your bedroom like taking out the laundry.
 Wipe the windows and blinds regularly to clear away any mould or dead insects.
 Breathe easy in your bedroom and dim the lights.